 He is notable for pushing covert operations as a way of 'simplifying' investigations, etc.

-In January 2016, he became an Intelligence Officer, with Interpol in Kenya were he is involved in 'guiding, advising and facilitating multi-agency law enforcement authorities in combating serious organised crime on an international level'.
-It was noted that he took up his job at a time when the US Drug Enforcement Agency was increasing funding in Kenya to combat drug trafficking.
+In January 2016, he became an Intelligence Officer with Interpol in Kenya were he is involved in 'guiding, advising and facilitating multi-agency law enforcement authorities in combating serious organised crime on an international level'.
+Plowman explained in an interview that his role with Interpol involved looking at transnational ivory and rhino horn trafficking.

 Commentary on undercover policing